minprog/app-studio/40 Problem Sets/20 First App/10 Assignment.md

 ## Assignment Description

-*Flexibility* Compared to earlier course, the assignment specs for this class will be much more relaxed and vague.
+*Flexibility* --- Compared to earlier courses, the assignment specs for this class will be much more relaxed and vague.
 The idea is to encourage you to use your creativity to build something that sounds interesting to you, rather than forcing you to produce exactly a certain app or outcome.
 Some assignments may have some constraints or fixed aspects, but even these can be somewhat flexible if you have a neat idea that falls outside the guidelines.

-*Constraints* For this first assignment, we'll leave things very open-ended.
-You can make any Android app you want and submit it to receive credit.
+*Constraints* --- For this first assignment, we'll leave things very open-ended.
+You can make any app you want and submit it to receive credit.
 We'd prefer to see an app that has the following qualities:

-- Your app should be set up as an Android Studio project, so it can easily be opened/run/graded by others.
+- Your app should be set up as an Android Studio or Xcode project, so it can easily be opened/run/graded by others.

 - Your app should use at least 4 widgets/views on the screen.
-(Example: three Buttons and a TextView, ...)
+For example: three Buttons and a TextView.

 - Your app should use at least 2 different kinds of widgets.
-(Example: Button, TextView, EditText, ...)
+For example: Button, TextView, EditText, ... .

 - Your app should respond to at least two different events.
-(Example: clicks on two different buttons.)
+For example: clicks on two different buttons.

 - Your app's design should change at least some aspect of the physical appearance and styling of some widgets.
 For example, make a text view have a larger or bold font, or make a button appear in a blue color.